Rishabh-Thapliyal/cse258-course-project/SASRec_Project_Report.md

 ### 1.2 Data Processing Pipeline

-Here's how I processed the data to get it ready for the model:
+Here's how we processed the data to get it ready for the model:

-1. **Loading the Data**: I wrote a `load_pickle_data()` function that reads the pickle files and extracts the book sequences, target books, and sequence lengths.
+1. **Loading the Data**: We wrote a `load_pickle_data()` function that reads the pickle files and extracts the book sequences, target books, and sequence lengths.
 This was straightforward since the data was already in a clean format.

 2. **Extracting Sequences**:
-   - For **training data**: I treated the last book in each user's sequence as the target (what we want to predict), and used all previous books as the input sequence.
+   - For **training data**: We treated the last book in each user's sequence as the target (what we want to predict), and used all previous books as the input sequence.
-   - For **validation/test data**: The target book was already separated in the data, so I just excluded it from the input sequence to avoid data leakage.
+   - For **validation/test data**: The target book was already separated in the data, so we just excluded it from the input sequence to avoid data leakage.

 3. **Handling Variable-Length Sequences**:
    - This was one of the trickier parts.
 Users have different reading histories - some have read 5 books, others have read 200+.
-I decided to truncate sequences to a maximum of **50 books** (`MAX_LEN = 50`), keeping only the most recent 50 books since those are probably most relevant for predicting the next book.
+We decided to truncate sequences to a maximum of **50 books** (`MAX_LEN = 50`), keeping only the most recent 50 books since those are probably most relevant for predicting the next book.
-   - For shorter sequences, I left-padded them with zeros so all sequences have the same length (needed for batch processing in PyTorch).
+   - For shorter sequences, we left-padded them with zeros so all sequences have the same length (needed for batch processing in PyTorch).

 4. **Building the Vocabulary**:
-   - I needed to know how many unique books are in the dataset.
-I found the maximum book ID across all splits, which gave me a vocabulary size of **389,162 books**.
+   - We needed to know how many unique books are in the dataset.
+We found the maximum book ID across all splits, which gave us a vocabulary size of **389,162 books**.
 That's a lot of books!
 This means the dataset covers a huge catalog of Kindle books.
    - Each book gets its own embedding vector in the model.

 5. **Setting Up DataLoaders**:
-   - For training, I used a batch size of 128 with shuffling (helps with training stability)
+   - For training, we used a batch size of 128 with shuffling (helps with training stability)
-   - For validation and testing, I used batch size of 1 so I could evaluate each user sequence individually
+   - For validation and testing, we used batch size of 1 so we could evaluate each user sequence individually

 ---